JoeR96/ScaleSlayer/README.md

 - [] Restructure the UI in to smaller, reusable components.
 - [] Setup a VPS to host the application.
 - [] Setup a YAML pipeline to automate deployments when merging to master.
+- [] Add logging using the ELK stack.
+- [] Add mapping logic to reduce the amount of Entity => DTO methods created.
 - [] Remove "Overengineered" Code - Id objects,

 ## Longer term Todo